splunk/kafka-connect-splunk/README.md

 ## Configuration

-After Kafka Connect is brought up on every host, all of the Kafka Connect instances will form a cluster automatically.
+After Kafka Connect is brought up on every host all of the Kafka Connect instances will form a cluster automatically.
-User can send configuration REST calls to one machine.
-If a load balancer is setup in front of the Kafka Connect Cluster, then the load balancer's hostname/ip can be used for configuration calls.
+Even in a load balanced environment configuration REST calls can be sent to 1 machine.

 ### Configuration parameters